Opened 4 years ago

 I guess they should be listed separately.

-comment:6 follow-up: Changed 4 years ago by rfranke
+comment:6 by Rüdiger Franke, 4 years ago

 Do you have an example where current "discrete variables" and "discrete states" make a difference?